This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 What does a leprechaun leave in a trap?

-Ready to try to catch the little guy?
-Check out these fun leprechaun trap ideas and pick your favorite!
+Ready to try to catch one of the little guys?
+Check out this list and choose your favorite easy leprechaun trap idea!

 - How To Catch A Leprechaun by Andy Wallace